Head Visual Arts

 T +41 44 267 71 36

 Venice biennials count among the most important platforms worldwide for contemporary art and architecture.
-Switzerland has been represented at the Venice Art Biennale since 1920 and the Architecture Biennale since 1991.
+Switzerland has been present at the Biennale Arte since 1920 and at the Biennale Architettura since 1991.
 As of 2012, in accordance with the Arts and Culture Promotion Act, Pro Helvetia has assumed responsibility for the Swiss contributions to the Venice and Cairo biennials.

 For the selection of artists and architects to represent Switzerland at the biennials, the Swiss Arts Council set up two independent juries in 2015, made up of international experts from the fields of visual arts and architecture.
 Appointed for a four-year term, these two bodies replaced a single jury responsible for both disciplines, which was called on between 2011 and 2014.